paulf-999/airflow_templates/README.md

 1. Done - Fetch DAG metadata.
 2. Done - For a given DAG, get the corresponding TASK metadata
 3. Done - Create task groups
+4. In progress - Create unit tests
 4. Not started - Use task decorators
-5. Airflow templates & unit tests
+5. Airflow templates

 ### Reading / links (note to self)